sandr01d/almost-black/README.md

 ## Credits

 The Konsole theme is based on Dark+ from [iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes).
 The ASCII art in the screenshot of console was created using [this](https://paste.xinu.at/oeP93l/plain) script from lolilolicon.
+The icon theme I use in the screenshots is the wonderful [Papirus Dark](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme/).